cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 ## Adding Native Dependencies

 We added the C# components of human factors to the project as libraries, however we also need to ensure that those DLLs that we unchecked are part of our project as well.
 While these libraries can't be loaded as dependencies like C# libraries can, they can still be managed by our project, and most importantly copied to the correct directories when the project is built.
-If the native libraries are not placed alongside the C# library, then HumanFactors will not run once the project is built.
+If the native libraries are not placed alongside the C# library, then DHARTAPI will not run once the project is built.

 ![Add Existing Item](walkthroughs/VisualStudio/add_existing_item.png)